 Beginning in 2014 the NWSRI, through our partnership with the Carrier Sekani Tribal Council, hired an on-site community bycatch monitor for each participating Nation.
 This person can explain the program, why participation is critical to the future survival of the Nechako white sturgeon, and help release sturgeon caught in a net.
 This person is normally a member of the community.
 The NWSRI will continue to offer each participating community a bycatch monitor position as long as funding can be secured.

 The "boat kit" should be viewed as more than just a set of tools but also a method that further allows for people and communities to take a leadership role in the plight of the white sturgeon.
-We believe that this program provides a realistic solution to the current fishing situation – L. Ciarniello, Recovery Coordinator.
+We believe that this program provides a realistic solution to the current fishing situation – L. Ciarniello, past Recovery Coordinator.

 Your help can make a difference now and for future generations.